 - Salpingectomy – If there is a lot of damage or bleeding, the affected tube will be removed

 - Salpingotomy – If the damage is minimal, then the ectopic can be removed from the tube by making a small cut leaving the tube intact.
 This entails a very small risk that some of the pregnancy remains in the tube.
-You may be advised to have weekly blood tests to monitor hCG levels as they decrease and the pregnancy is fully resolved
+You may be advised to have weekly blood tests to monitor human chorionic gonadotropin (hCG) levels as they decrease, and the pregnancy is fully resolved

 Some women do require open surgery (laparotomy) through a larger cut in your lower abdomen (‘bikini line’), again under general anaesthetic.
-It is usually done if severe internal bleeding is suspected or when key-hole surgery is tried but it is technically impossible to remove the ectopic pregnancy.
+It is usually done if severe internal bleeding is suspected or when key-hole surgery has been tried but it has been technically impossible to remove the ectopic pregnancy.

 If there is severe bleeding before or during operation you may require a blood transfusion to replaced blood lost.